juxor/afaq/markdown/secH2.md

 large-scale industry within his mutualist ideas and so the need to abolish wage labour by workers' associations and workers' control of production.
-Perhaps Stack can fault Proudhon for seeking the end of capitalism too soon and for not waiting patiently will it developed further (if he does, he will also have to attack Marx, Lenin and Trotsky as well for the same failing!), but this has little to do with _"yearn[ing] for what has gone before."_
+Perhaps Stack can fault Proudhon for seeking the end of capitalism too soon and for not waiting patiently while it developed further (if he does, he will also have to attack Marx, Lenin and Trotsky as well for the same failing!), but this has little to do with _"yearn[ing] for what has gone before."_

 After distorting Proudhon's ideas on industry, Stack does the same with Bakunin.
 He asserts the following:

-_

-> "Similarly, the Russian anarchist leader Bakunin argued that it was the progress of capitalism that represented the fundamental problem.
+> _"Similarly, the Russian anarchist leader Bakunin argued that it was the progress of capitalism that represented the fundamental problem.
 For him industrialisation was an evil.
 He believed it had created a decadent western Europe, and therefore had held up the more primitive, less industrialised Slav